 I have worked in many locations throughout the United States and Canada.
 The opinions expressed on this site are based on my experiences and time spent in the industry.
 Some are also from scientific studies.

 These articles are written to engage and educate those out in the wild world of tattooing, working in a shop, or enjoying the culture.
 I will admit that some articles may be particular regarding who they are writ.
 Still, I, but e that anyone who reads them can take things from a different angle or better understand what someone else may be experiencing.

 A little about me:

-What can I say about me?
+What can I say about myself?

 I know I am far from great, and my philosophy of tattooing is extreme in some ways.
-Still, I wish to obtain a mastery of the technical aspects inside of tattooing and leave the art to the those who feel it is more important.
+Still, I wish to obtain a mastery of the technical aspects of tattooing and leave the art to those who feel it is more important.

 Welcome to my website.
 I hope you enjoy it.